Emanuele Castellano

 Where to go in spring in Italy: San Pietro Island, Sardinia

-With its crystal-clear waters and the brilliant colors of the limestone rocks that surround it, San Pietro Island is an ideal destination for those who wish to spend time in contact with nature and enjoy the beauty of the sea.
-It also offers a wide range of activities such as trekking, fishing and boat trips, all in a peaceful and relaxing atmosphere that makes it a must-visit destination for anyone visiting Sardinia, especially in spring.
+Especially in spring, these islands await those who wish to spend time in touch with nature and enjoy the beauty of the sea, offering a wide range of activities such as trekking, fishing and boat trips, within the peaceful and relaxing atmosphere that makes them a must-visit destination for anyone visiting Sardinia.